shimaore/tough-rate/call_handler.coffee.md

               respond '604' # No Route

             # TODO log the winning gateway
-            options.statistics.log "CallHandler: the winning gateway was: #{winner}"
+            options.statistics.info "CallHandler: the winning gateway was: #{winner}"
             # Note: winner might be `true` if no gateways were available.

             null